ucsb-dreamlab/r-raster-vector-geospatial/README.md

 # R for Raster and Vector Data

+## This is a fork of the canonical lesson for geo4Lib
+Summer, 2023

 ## Contributing to lesson development

 - The lesson files to be edited are in the `_episodes` folder.
 This repository uses the `main` branch for development.